weareenvoy/qa-data-attr/README.md

 ## Custom data attributes used in automated tests.
 This document defines the values used for the `data-test` attribute for respective HTML elements.
 This attribute will be used by automated tests to interact with page elements.

+To learn more about using the attributes view the [Usage](https://github.com/weareenvoy/qa-data-attr#usage) section below.

 ### Reference Organization
 Each attribute value will be listed under the web page or web page component where it would be visually rendered.